Skip to content

 Step 2: Questions Tab

-There are a number of options to choose from here including:
+There are a number of options to choose from here, including:

 Step 3: Copyright disclaimer

 You may also want to ask the author to transfer the copyright over to you so that you can publish their work in conference materials.
-You can choose to ask them to do this in two ways:
+You can choose to ask them to do this in three ways:

 1. Download a document, sign it, scan it and upload it

-If you are an IEEE conference, check out this article for more information on IEEE copyright transfers: Getting copyright from accepted submissions
+3. If you are an IEEE conference, check out this article for more information on IEEE copyright transfers: Getting copyright from accepted submissions

 Using the copyright step for CPD credits: